-R(est of the world).
-A is composed of an interior region I and a border region B. Labor, L, the sole production factor, is assumed to be fully employed and perfectly mobile within A but immobile between A and R. Workers spend a fraction $\mu$ of their income on varieties of a differentiated traded good, M, with a taste for variety represented by the substitution elasticity $\sigma$ .
-The remaining fraction of income, $1 - \mu$ , is spent on housing H. The market for M is Dixit-Stiglitz monopolistically competitive.
+Details of the model are given in the Appendix.
+Here, we focus on sketching its main elements.
+The model features three regions, indexed by i: two regions in A(ustria) and one region R(est of the world).
+A is composed of an interior region I and a border region B. Labor, L, the sole production factor, is assumed to be fully employed and perfectly mobile within A but immobile between A and R. Workers spend a fraction μ of their income on varieties of a differentiated traded good, M, with a taste for variety represented by the substitution elasticity σ .
+The remaining fraction of income, $1-\mu$, is spent on housing H. The market for M is Dixit-Stiglitz monopolistically competitive.
 Individuals decide where to locate according to the indirect utility they obtain from consumption of M and H.

 Our comparative-static exercise will consist of tracking changes in nominal wages and employment within A as trade costs between A and R are lowered.
-We are interested in the parameter $\rho$ , the border region's differential change in employment relative to its differential change in the nominal wage, induced by the fall in external trade costs.
-This parameter represents the slope of the regional labor supply curve.
-A high value of $\rho$ means that employment reacts strongly while nominal wages do not, implying a relatively elastic interregional labor supply; and vice-versa for a low value of $\rho$ .
-As our simulations will show, $\rho$ is not only a highly policy relevant variable but it also turns out to be robust to assumptions on trade costs and country sizes for which it is impossible to determine the "realistic" values.
+We are interested in the parameter ρ , the border region's differential change in employment, (β) , relative to its differential change in the nominal wage, (α) , induced by the fall in external trade costs.
+This elasticity represents the slope of the regional labor supply curve.
+A high value of ρ means that employment reacts strongly while nominal wages do not, implying a relatively elastic interregional labor supply; and vice-versa for a low value of ρ .
+As our simulations will show, ρ is not only a highly policy relevant variable but it also turns out to be robust to assumptions on trade costs and country sizes for which it is impossible to determine the "realistic" values.

 The non-linearity of the model makes it algebraically unsolvable.
-We therefore resort to numerical simulations.
+We therefore resort to numerical simulations.3

-2.2 The Experiment
+2.2.
+The experiment